sishii1214/sishii1214.github.io/README.md

 ## Preprints
-2. On the kernels of the pro-$p$ outer Galois representations associated to once-punctured CM elliptic curves, 37 pages, submitted, available at <embed src="https://github.com/sishii1214/homepage/blob/b6396a578b473f7faccc45edd2763aac1c4beec7/_papers/On-the-kernels-of-the-pro-p-outer-Galois-representations-associated-to-once-punctured-CM-elliptic-curves.pdf" type="application/pdf" width="100%" height="100%">.
+2. On the kernels of the pro-$p$ outer Galois representations associated to once-punctured CM elliptic curves, 37 pages, submitted, available at [here]({{ site.baseurl }}/_papers/On-the-kernels-of-the-pro-p-outer-Galois-representations-associated-to-once-punctured-CM-elliptic-curves.pdf).

-1. On Kummer characters arising from Galois actions on the pro-$p$ fundamental groups of once-punctured CM elliptic curves, 30 pages, submitted, available at <embed src="https://github.com/sishii1214/homepage/blob/b6396a578b473f7faccc45edd2763aac1c4beec7/_papers/On-Kummer-characters-arising-from-Galois-actions-on-the-pro-p-fundamental-groups-of-once-punctured-CM-elliptic-curves.pdf" type="application/pdf" width="100%" height="100%">
+1. On Kummer characters arising from Galois actions on the pro-$p$ fundamental groups of once-punctured CM elliptic curves, 30 pages, submitted, available at [here]({{ site.baseurl }}/_papers/On-Kummer-characters-arising-from-Galois-actions-on-the-pro-p-fundamental-groups-of-once-punctured-CM-elliptic-curves.pdf).
-.

 ## Talks (date/name/place/title)